Updated on August 20, 11:17 a.m. (GMT+8): Improved relevancy.

-Both game modes also provide a new way to interact with opponents via Proximity Chat.
-This new feature is crucial for teaming up with opponents in the Gulag to take down the Jailer, or for ensuring that assimilation goes according to plan in DMZ.
+The game mode provides a new way to interact with opponents via Proximity Chat.
+This new feature is crucial for teaming up with opponents, or for ensuring that assimilation goes according to plan.

 Here’s how to turn it on in-game.